CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Migrate External Shared Drive members when migrating a Shared Drive to Shared Drive.
 Please note sharing with external users will also be migrated.

-Change Conditions: When enabled, external Shared Drive members will be migrated.
+Change Conditions: When enabled external Shared Drive members will be migrated.

 ### Shared Drive Folder Permissions <a name="shdrfolper"></a>
 {: .no_toc }